ADHD in boys

 3. Feedback Mechanism: Provide real-time feedback using visual (e.g., a game or moving bar) or auditory (e.g., tone) cues.
 Positive feedback occurs when theta decreases and beta increases.

-5. Progress Monitoring: Utilize attention and impulse control scales along with follow-up qEEG to track progress.
+5. Progress Monitoring: Utilize attention and impulse control scales and follow-up qEEG to track progress.

 This protocol focuses on increasing sensorimotor rhythm (SMR, 12-15 Hz) activity to enhance motor inhibition and reduce hyperactivity.